dicebear/dicebear/README.md

 over again based on a seed.
 But also individual avatars are possible!
 Just use the countless options that each avatar style provides.

-And thanks to the JavaScript library, HTTP API, CLI, Figma plugin and Playground, your next avatar is always just a stone's throw away!
+And thanks to the JavaScript library, HTTP API, CLI, plugin for Figma and Playground, your next avatar is always just a stone's throw away!

 [Playground](https://www.dicebear.com/playground) |